-What are the advantages, disadvantages and risk of using cloud accounting?
+What are the advantages, disadvantages and risks of using cloud accounting?

 The obvious advantage to cloud accounting is that it's always on wherever you have an internet connection, and you can get managed support at almost any time.